Luavis/sherlock.py/README.rst

     $ pip install sherlock.py

-Sherlock support python version over 2.6 or 3.3. and support linux and macOS.
+Sherlock.py support python version over 2.6 or 3.3. and support linux and macOS.
 If there is error in install please write issue.

 Usage
 -----